 A half-dozen starfighters buzz us.
 I see cannons and missiles all over them and my stomach lurches.

 “Don’t you have to send some code, so we don’t get blown up?”
 I ask.

 “Oh, don’t worry honey, I won’t let anything happen to you,” she says, and then mashes her hand on her control panel.
 The starfighters even out in front and somebody came over the intercom and tells us to follow them.
 Luci wiggles her fingers at me.
 “See?
-Magic fingers!
+Magic fingers.
 Bet you’re wondering what else they can do, eh, big boy?”

 We dock with the local station and I disembark from the ship into the not-so-welcoming arms of the Fleet Marines.